 The fine for breaking Calgary’s bylaw is $50.

 Beginning Aug.
-4, the City of Lethbridge will require transit riders to wear face coverings in order to help limit the spread of COVID-19.
+4, the City of Lethbridge required transit riders to wear face coverings in order to help limit the spread of COVID-19.

 There are some exceptions to Banff’s mandatory mask bylaw, including children under the age of two, those with medical conditions that prevent safe masking and those who cannot put on or remove their mask without assistance.